“No way!” Jacky exclaimed as soon as Joanne finished her recounts.

 “No problem.
 I know that we all agree about Caitlin, but I think we should respect James ge.
 And after all, you would never back down unless it’s James ge, right?
 It must be serious.
 Was he really sad?”

-Joanne nods.
-“He looked devastated that day when he came.”
+Joanne nodded.
+“He looked devastated that day when he came into the shop.”

 “Must be serious.”

 Joyce had on her amused smile all of a sudden.
 “It’s funny how we could go out of our way to sabotage them but when we hear that their relationship is in trouble, we end up trying to mend it.”

 “I think Caitlin wouldn’t be shot down with just that.
 Besides, James ge’s always so sensible.
 He wouldn’t listen to us, knowing our schemes.”

 “Let’s hope so.”

 “What are you girls talking about?”
 Jacky’s voice boomed into the room.